STEP-PARENT ADOPTIONS/RELATIVE ADOPTIONS

-THERE ARE MANY LEGAL AND EMOTIONAL REASONS FOR A STEP PARENT OR FAMILY MEMBER TO ADOPT A CHILD IN ARIZONA
+THERE ARE MANY LEGAL AND EMOTIONAL REASONS FOR STEP-PARENT ADOPTIONS AND RELATIVE ADOPTIONS OF ARIZONA CHILDREN

 Building Arizona Families is a licensed adoption agency.
 We are not a law firm and the following information is not intended to act as legal advice.
-As a licensed adoption agency, we are delighted to serve families who desire to move forward with step parent/relative adoptions.
+As a licensed adoption agency, we are delighted to serve families who desire to move forward with step-parent adoption and relative adoptions.

 - Custody in the event of a parental death

 - The right to social security should the step-parent die

 - Legal authority to talk to the child’s schools, to pick a child up at school or daycare, and to make emergency medical decisions for the child

 - The same last name as other family members